-- 1 cup (4 oz.)
-California walnut pieces
+- 1 cup (4 ounces) California walnut pieces

 - 1 egg yolk

-- 1 1/4 lbs. semisweet chocolate, chopped, or broken into small pieces
+- 1 1/4 pounds chocolate, semisweet, chopped or broken into small pieces

 - To check, tilt the tart pan; the filling should stay in place.
 Remove from the refrigerator, and keep at room temperature until serving.
 If you have made the tart a day ahead and it is thoroughly chilled, let it come to room temperature before serving.
 Before serving, sprinkle the spiced walnuts generously over the top of the tart.
 Cut the tart into wedges, like a pie, and transfer to dessert plates.
 Dust lightly with powdered sugar and accompany with avocado ice cream and a pinch of sea salt.